Myanmar men sentenced to death for murder of British tourists in Thailand

 "We now need time, as a family, to digest the outcome of the trial and figure out the most appropriate way to tell our story."

 The mother of one of the defendants broke down in tears as the judge passed sentence.
-Defence lawyer Nakhon Chompuchat said an appeal would be filed within a month.
+Defense lawyer Nakhon Chompuchat said an appeal would be filed within a month.

 Police were widely accused of bungling the investigation, including failing to close off the island quickly and allowing potential suspects to escape.